 Paley then proceeded, by analogy, to argue that the apparent design in nature was evidence of a Grand Designer, namely, God.

 Numerous attempts have been made to negate the force of Paley’s logic.
-Perhaps one of the most significant of these — at least in our age — has been the work of British scientist, Richard Dawkins, who has described himself as “a fairly militant atheist, with a fair degree of active hostility toward religion” (as quoted in Bass, 1990, p.
+Perhaps one of the most significant of these, at least in our age, has been the work of British scientist, Richard Dawkins, who describes himself as “a fairly militant atheist, with a fair degree of active hostility toward religion” (as quoted in Bass, 1990, p.
 86).

-But aren’t men animals, according to evolutionary theory?
-Yes, but in order to escape the logical consequence of his argument (which would suggest that since man is an animal, he is not responsible for his behavior), the claim is made that humans, in their evolutionary progress, have broken free from the genes that program them.
+Yes, and his theory logically implies that man is not really responsible for his behavior.
+But in order to escape that logical consequence of his argument, the claim is made in their evolutionary progress, humans have broken free from the genes that program them.